 What’s Near is Causal

-When looking to what caused something, we also tend to give a disproportionate amount of attention to whatever is close and easier to be noticed.
+When looking at what caused something, we also tend to give a disproportionate amount of attention to whatever is close and easier to be noticed.

 As Cialdini says “what’s focal is causal”.